 I am already graded in another karate club, will I be able to keep the same grade?

 This is a question that is often asked and there is never an easy answer.
 The most important thing to remember is that whatever grade you have achieved in another style will always be with you.
 There are many different variations even within each style of karate.
 We teach Shotokan Karate, so students who have experience in Shotokan may find it easier to progress or adapt.
 We treat each student as an Individual.
 Some students may join and attain a higher grade, some may be able to keep the same grade and on rare occasions students may be asked to drop down a few grades depending on their knowledge and experience.
 This is not to say that you may be double graded for example once you have had time to settle in and get used to our style and training methods.
-In some cases we ask that you train in a white belt to begin with and you will be re-assessed at the earliest opportunity.
 If you are a Black Belt, we would urge you to contact us and we will be able to direct you to your nearest class which has other Black Belts training in it.